-Demonstrator 2B rocket, equipped with world's first composite materials reusable monopropellant engine ever to fly, was successfully launched on September 9, 2004 from the Cape Midia Air Force Base on the Black Sea shore.
+- Demonstrator 2B rocket, equipped with the world's first reusable composite materials rocket engine, that was launched in 2004, at Cape Midia Air Force Base

 - Stabilo aerospace system, that executed two flights.
 Mission 1, launched at an altitude of 14.700 m into the stratosphere and Mission 2 launched in 2007 at an altitude of 12.000 m above the Black Sea, with the help of the Romanian Navy, Romanian Air Force and ROMATSA.

 - Helen suborbital rocket, technological demonstrator for the Google Lunar X Prize competition, launched at October 1st 2010, on the Black Sea, during Mission 4B, at an altitude of 40 km.